watershade/Altium_Library-XSS_Connector/README.md

 There are only a few connectors here.
 I will move many more from MyICs.

 ## v0.1
-I have move JLC connectors/Headers from MyICs here.
+I have move JST connectors/Headers from MyICs here.